DennisSchm/cline-polytope-test/.context/polytope/specific/redpanda.md

 A single-node redpanda cluster MUST be set up with persistent storage.

 ## Running Redpanda Console

-Please run the `polytope/redpanda!console` module together with the redpanda server.
+Run the `polytope/redpanda!console` module together with the redpanda server.

 This defaults to connecting to the redpanda server running via `polytope/redpanda`, so there's no need to specify any args.
 Don't try to create a module wrapping this, you'll just trip yourself up.